In this Article

 - Pea - yep, pea milk, and it’s not green in colour!
 Peas (or yellow split peas, to be precise) are rich in protein so are great in protein smoothies for pre or post workouts.
 It also tastes uncannily like cow’s milk - great if you love that taste, not so great if you don’t.

-- Rice - I find rice milk to be too watery and sweet to be of much use in hot drinks, smoothies, baking or on cereal.
+- Rice - Many find rice milk to be too thin, watery and sweet to be of much use in hot drinks, smoothies, baking or on cereal.
 But if you like your tea or coffee sweetened, this could be a way of adding a touch of sweetness, without adding actual sugar.

-- Soya - the bog standard dairy free milk usually offered at hotel breakfasts as a dairy alternative, soya milk is quite divisive.
-I personally don’t like the taste as it’s quite sweet, however, it is rich in protein.
+- Soya - the bog standard dairy alternative for milk usually offered at hotel breakfasts as a dairy alternative, soya milk is quite divisive.
+Many don’t like the taste as it’s quite sweet, however, it is rich in protein.
 Some people prefer to avoid soya products as soya contains phytoestrogens, or plant oestrogens that can mimic our own (oestrogens are female hormones).
 These can cause a hormone imbalance, which can lead to a worsening of acne.
 Not great if you’re avoiding dairy for skin reasons!
 That said, if you only use a splash or two a day in hot drinks, then it’s unlikely to make too much of a difference.

 - Coconut - rich, indulgent and creamy, coconut milk is tasty, but calorific!
 Perhaps best saved for treats and baking if you’re trying to avoid too much fat or a high calorie diet.
 It also comes with a hefty side of carbon footprint since coconuts can only be grown in tropical climates and transported to us in the UK.